-Red Mountain is part of the Butte Highlands that overlook the town of Butte Montana. the highlands are the tallest mountains that you can see from Butte.
+Red Mountain is part of the Butte Highlands that overlook the town of Butte Montana.
+The Highlands are the tallest mountains that you can see from Butte.
 Once on top of Red Mountain you can continue on to the impressive pyramid of Monument Peak (10136 ft) and the flat plateau of Table Mountain (10223 ft), the highpoint of Silver Bow County.

 None. during the winter the dirt road up to the campground has two gates that can be closed due to snow.
 Also it is a good thing to have 4wd in the spring when the gates are opened since snow levels can still be quite low and ruts in the snow can get pretty big.